Responsibly Produced Products

 United Nations Global Compact

 Eldorado is a signatory to the UN Global Compact (UNGC), the world’s largest corporate responsibility initiative.
 The UNGC’s Ten Principles provide fundamental guidance for our business in the areas of human rights, labour standards, the environment and anti-corruption.
-We have considered the UNGC’s Principles in the development of our Code of Ethics and Business Conduct, Anti-Bribery and Corruption Policy, Human Rights Policy, Diversity Policy, Social Performance Policy and our Environmental Policy.
+We have considered the UNGC’s Principles in the development of our Code of Ethics and Business Conduct, Anti-Bribery and Corruption Policy, Human Rights Policy, Diversity Policy, Respectful Workplace Policy, Social Performance Policy and our Environmental Policy.
 We report against each of the Ten Principles in our Communications on Progress.

 Security